antrea-io/antrea/CONTRIBUTING.md

 coverage.
 A PR that makes significant code changes without contributing new test cases will be flagged by reviewers and will not be accepted.

+### Cherry-picks to release branches

+If your PR fixes a critical bug, it may need to be backported to older release branches which are still maintained.
+If this is the case, one of the Antrea maintainers will let you know once your PR is approved.
+Please refer to the documentation on [cherry-picks](docs/contributors/cherry-picks.md) for more information.

 ### Inclusive Naming

 For symbol names and documentation, do not introduce new usage of harmful